loomnetwork/loom-sdk-documentation/docs/en/basechain-release-notes.md

   the `/eth` endpoint.
 - The logs returned by `eth_getLogs`, `eth_getTransactionReceipt`, and Web3 subscriptions now contain
   a `BlockTime` field.
 This is a Loom-specific extension of the Web3 JSON-RPC interface.
-- A new `AppStore.PruneEvmKeysInterval` setting has been added to the on-chain config, this will be used to tweak the pruning of ancient data.
+- A new `AppStore.PruneEvmKeysInterval` setting has been added to the on-chain config.
+This will be used to tweak the pruning of ancient data.
 - Withdrawing LOOM to Binance will now incur a fee (charged in BNB).
 This feature will be activated by the `tg:v1.4` feature flag.